jonatansegovia-borderless/-readme-ssh-sourcetree-ENG/README.md

   ![](./img/12.png)

-- 3.3 - The following popup will appear, and give it 'Yes'.
+- 3.3 - The following popup will appear, and select 'Yes'.

   ![](./img/13.png)